Religious nationalism: Hindu nationalism

 Given the extensive linguistic, religious, and ethnic diversity of the Indian population, nationalism in India in general does not fall within the purview of a solitary variant of nationalism.
 Indians may identify with their nation on account of civic, cultural, or third-world nationalism.
 Commentators have noted that in modern India, a contemporary form of Hindu nationalism, or Hindutva, has been endorsed by the Bharatiya Janata Party and Rashtriya Swayamsevak Sangh.

 Hindutva (meaning "Hinduness"), a term popularised by Hindu nationalist Vinayak Damodar Savarkar in 1923, is the predominant form of Hindu nationalism in India.
 Hindutva is championed by right-wing Hindu nationalist volunteer organisation Rashtriya Swayamsevak Sangh (RSS), widely regarded as the ruling Bharatiya Janata Party's parent organisation, along with its affiliate organisations, notably the Vishva Hindu Parishad.

-Muslim nationalism
+Islamic nationalism

+Pakistan

-Unlike the secular nationalism of most other countries, Pakistani nationalism is religious in nature, being Islamic nationalism.
-Religion was the basis of Pakistani nationalist narrative. (see Secularism in Pakistan) Pakistani nationalism is very closely associated with Muslim heritage, the religion of Islam, and Pan-Islamism, as described in Two-nation theory.
-It also refers to the consciousness and expression of religious and ethnic influences that help mould the national consciousness.
+Unlike the secular form of nationalism which is espoused in most other countries, Pakistani nationalism is religious in nature, consisting of Islamic nationalism.
+Religion was the basis of the Pakistani nationalist narrative. (see Secularism in Pakistan) Pakistani nationalism is closely associated with Muslim heritage, the religion of Islam, and it is also associated with Pan-Islamism, as it is described in the Two-nation theory.
+It also refers to the consciousness and the expression of religious and ethnic influences that help mould the national consciousness.
 Pakistan has been called a "global center for political Islam".
-Hamas is a party which mixes Palestinian nationalism with Islamism.
-Turkish-Islamic nationalism and Kurdish-Islamic nationalism are more examples of religious nationalism.
-Jaish ul-Adl mixes Baloch nationalism with Islam.
-The Taliban's ideology combines Islamism with Pashtunwali.
-Somali Islamist movement Al-Shabaab incorporates Somali religious nationalism and anti-imperialism into its Salafi Jihadist ideology.